-The illusions experienced when flying without a horizon have been discussed earlier, but expand on the other illusions the student may experience, for example, whiteout and disappearing ridgelines.
+The illusions experienced when flying without a horizon have been discussed earlier, but expand on the other illusions the student may experience.
+Whiteout and disappearing ridgelines, for example.

-Hypoxia and dehydration factors – be knowledgeable and aware of effects on performance
+Hypoxia and dehydration factors – be knowledgeable and aware of the effects on performance.

 Review the previous lesson and the skills developed there.